 - Building Community in the Online Environment by Dr. Cristina D’Amico (26 min.)

-- Strategies for Developing Your 3MT Presentation by Dr. Cristina D’Amico (57 min.)
+- Preparing your Three-Minute Thesis (3MT) Presentation by Dr. Cristina D’Amico (56 min.)

 - Strategies for Organizing Your Oral Presentation by Dr. Cristina D’Amico (24 min.)